 Back to top

-Snehal Desai is the Producing Artistic Director of East West Players (EWP), the nation's largest Asian-American theater company and one of the longest running theaters of color in the country.
-Recent directing credits include: Assassins, Mamma Mia, Free Outgoing, Shakuntala and the Los Angeles premiere of Allegiance.
+Snehal Desai (he/him/his) is the Producing Artistic Director of East West Players (EWP).
+Snehal found a home at East West Players because he found it to uniquely stand at the intersection of artistry and social justice.
+As an artistic leader, he has sought to raise awareness on social issues that affect Angelenos by personalizing them through storytelling.
+Recent directorial credits include: Assassins, Mamma Mia, Free Outgoing, Shakuntala and the Los Angeles premiere of Allegiance.
 Desai is also a member of the Asian Pacific American Media Coalition (APAMC) and serves on the board of the Consortium of Asian American Theaters and Artists (Caata).
 He was previously the Associate Artistic Director and Literary Manager at East West Players.
 Desai has also served as Resident Director of Theater Emory; participated in the Lincoln Center Directors Lab; and was a literary fellow with London’s Royal Shakespeare Company.

 A Soros Fellow and the recipient of a Tanne Award, Desai was in the Inaugural Class of Theatre Communications Group’s (TCG) “Spark” Leadership Program.
 He was also the Inaugural Recipient of the Drama League’s Classical Directing Fellowship.
 Snehal is on the faculty of USC's graduate program in Arts Leadership where he teaches Executive Arts Leadership.
 Snehal is a graduate of Emory University and received his M.F.A. in Directing from the Yale School of Drama.